Reginald LeBorg

-Reginald LeBorg (born Harry Gröbel; 11 December 1902 - 25 March 1989) was an Austrian-American film director.
+Reginald LeBorg (Note: His adopted surname has been spelled both Le Borg and LeBorg.
+This article follows the LeBorg spelling used in the biography by Wheeler Winston Dixon, which included extended interviews with the director and is thus closer to the subject's own usage.) (born Harry Gröbel; 11 December 1902 – 25 March 1989) was an Austrian-American film director.
 He directed 68 films between 1936 and 1974.

 LeBorg is perhaps best known for the horror films he made at Universal studios in the 1940s for the Inner Sanctum Mystery series, including Calling Dr. Death (1943) and Weird Woman (1944).

-A perennial director of low-budget “B movie” Hollywood productions, LeBorg was notable for striving to render “every nuance and visual flair” from even the most mediocre screenplay.
+A perennial director of low-budget "B movie" Hollywood productions, LeBorg was notable for striving to render "every nuance and visual flair" from even the most mediocre screenplay.

 LeBorg's accomplishment is the scope of his oeuvre, spanning every film genre, including opera, musicals, crime drama, romantic comedy, westerns, science fiction and horror.

 Early life and education

 Harry Gröbel (Harry Groebel) was born and raised in Vienna, Austria.
 His father, Julius, was a wealthy banker-financier, art collector, and a patron of the arts; his mother, Regina Joseph Burte, was a musically talented housewife.
 According to her son, she was a "strong woman".
 Harry had two younger brothers.
 The family owned an ancestral estate outside Vienna where racing horses were bred, as well as an aviation company and other investments in the United States.
 He completed his primary schooling and studied piano and violin at home.
 He earned a degree in political economy at the University of Vienna and later attended the Arnold Schonberg's Composition Seminar for a year.